San Diego State University is the oldest higher education institution in San Diego.

-Aztec alumni also include Hollywood producer and Lucasfilm President Kathleen Kennedy; entertainers Gregory Peck, Marion Ross, Julie Kavner, and Kathy Najimy; Baseball Hall of Fame member Tony Gwynn; former San Francisco Giants player and former San Diego Padres Manager Bud Black; Pro Football Hall of Fame member Marshall Faulk; U.S. Open winner and former PGA tour golfer Gene Littler; America's Cup Skipper Dennis Conner; NBA basketball player Michael Cage; and current star athletes Kawhi Leonard of the San Antonio Spurs, Denver Broncos running back Ronnie Hillman, and Washington Nationals pitcher Stephen Strasburg.
+Aztec alumni also include Hollywood producer and Lucasfilm President Kathleen Kennedy; entertainers Gregory Peck, Marion Ross, Julie Kavner, and Kathy Najimy; Baseball Hall of Fame member Tony Gwynn; former San Francisco Giants player and former San Diego Padres Manager Bud Black; Pro Football Hall of Fame member Marshall Faulk; U.S. Open winner and former PGA tour golfer Gene Littler; America's Cup Skipper Dennis Conner; NBA basketball player Michael Cage; and current star athletes Kawhi Leonard of the San Antonio Spurs and Washington Nationals pitcher Stephen Strasburg.

 The success of these individuals and thousands of other SDSU alumni attest eloquently to the success of their alma mater.
-From modest beginnings, San Diego State University has evolved into a premier center of learning, research and service.
+From modest beginnings, San Diego State University has evolved into a premier center of education, research and service.